LucaGiarr/expense-book/README.md

 ### Known Bugs

-When tests were carried out on mobile, on IPhone the app was loading the first page with no errors, it was printing the info regarding the data found (or not found) but the user could not interact with it because the browser did not allow he/she to input any character or number from the keyboard.
+When tests were carried out on mobile, on iPhone the app was loading the first page with no errors, it was printing the info regarding the data found (or not found) but the user could not interact with it because the browser did not allow he/she to input any character or number from the keyboard.
 The app was tested in multiple browsers such as Safari, Chrome and Firefox obtaining the same result.

 ---